Cappella Mediteranea

 Lully, Atys, Matthew Newlin, Giuseppina Bridelli, Ana Quintans, Andreas Wolf, Michael Mofidian, Lore Binon, Valerio Conataldo, Nicholas Scott, Ballet du Grand Théâtre de Genève, Cappella Mediterranea

-Geneva’s Grand Théâtre and Leonardo García Alarcón and his ensemble, Cappella Mediterranea, continue their foray into the realm of opera-ballet.
-The journey began two seasons ago with Les Indes galantes.
+Geneva’s Grand Théâtre and Leonardo García-Alarcón and his ensemble, Cappella Mediterranea, continue their foray into the realm of opera-ballet.
+The journey began two seasons ago with Les Indes Galantes.
 This time, they have brought on board leading French choreographer Angelin Preljocac for their staging of Atys, a forgotten masterpiece by Jean-Baptiste Lully.

 Rocco Zacheo for Tribune de Genève